isabella232/advertising-cloud.en/help/dsp/introduction/features/brand-safety-media-quality.md

 Topic targeting helps you to ensure your ads are always served in an environment that aligns with your brand, whether that includes blocking harmful content or ensuring spend in a context that ensures a greater outcome.

-Topic targeting requires you to create topic segments directly with [!DNL Comscore] or [!DNL Grapeshot] (using [!DNL Oracle Data Cloud]).
-Once these are created in the partner platform, you can [target or exclude a segment ID in the[!UICONTROL  Audience Targeting] section for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
+Topic targeting requires you to create custom topic segments directly with [!DNL Comscore] or [!DNL Grapeshot] (using [!DNL Oracle Data Cloud]).
+Once these are created in the partner platform, you can [target or exclude a segment ID in the [!UICONTROL Audience Targeting] section for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
 Additional fees may apply for this feature.

+* To create a [!DNL Comscore] account and create custom segments, you can request a login for [!DNL Activation Segment Manager] at http://agents.comscore.com/.
+The process includes an assignment for Google.
+See the [[!DNL Comscore] help center](https://comscoreactivation.zendesk.com/hc/) for full instructions for setting up custom segments.
+Fees for custom segments are visible in [!DNL Segment Manager] as you create them.

-To get started, contact your preferred vendor or your [!DNL Adobe] account manager.
+* To get started with [!DNL Oracle Data Cloud], contact [!DNL Oracle Data Cloud] or your [!DNL Adobe] account manager.

 ![Comscore logo](/help/dsp/assets/comscore-logo.png) ![Grapeshot logo](/help/dsp/assets/oracle-grapeshot-logo.png)